Efficient nonlinear flame response modeling for propulsion thermoacoustic analysis using limited numerical data: Short sequence sampling

-Therefore, we suggest the adoption of a sparse-to-dense sampling approach within the TDFP, which features fewer sampling points for the earlier instances and a greater number of sampling points for the later instances.
-This approach differs from equal interval sampling because it incorporates \textit{a priori} knowledge of the flame's response, i.e., that velocity perturbations at later instances have a stronger effect on the heat release rate perturbation.
-Sampling in this way allows the model to pay more attention to data from later instances and enhance the accuracy of the prediction results.
-To validate the efficacy of this approach compared to equal interval sampling, we have conducted tests using several single-frequency signals with amplitudes ranging from 0.25 to 0.95 with a step of 0.1 and each amplitude corresponding to frequencies of 100 to 900 Hz with a step of 100 Hz, resulting in a total of 72 single-frequency signals.
-Statistical analyses of the prediction accuracy for these 72 signals reveal that this sparse-to-dense sampling approach reduces the Mean Relative Error (MRE) by 1.2\% compared to the equal interval sampling method implemented in the TDFP.
-The MRE is obtained from Eq.~\eqref{Eq: MRE}; \( q_i' \) is the \( i \)-th instance's result of numerical simulation, and \( \hat{q}_i' \) is the \( i \)-th instance's result of the neural network.
-In addition, the sampling short-sequence can promote the training and inference speed significantly, while at the same time the prediction accuracy is not lost or even improved.
-In this study, we sample the original long-sequence of length 6000 as a short-sequence of length 1000, the test results show that the training and inference speed are enhanced by 15.4 and 7.7 times respectively.
+The TDFP therefore adopts sparse-to-dense sampling, using fewer points at earlier times and more points near the output time.
+This design incorporates \textit{a priori} knowledge of the flame response: later velocity perturbations have a stronger effect on the heat-release-rate perturbation.
+To validate this choice, we test single-frequency signals with amplitudes from 0.25 to 0.95 in increments of 0.1 and frequencies from 100 to 900~Hz in increments of 100~Hz, giving 72 signals in total.
+Compared with equal-interval sampling in the TDFP, sparse-to-dense sampling reduces the Mean Relative Error (MRE) by 1.2\%.
+The MRE is defined in Eq.~\eqref{Eq: MRE}, where \( q_i' \) is the \( i \)-th numerical-simulation result and \( \hat{q}_i' \) is the corresponding neural-network prediction.
+In this study, the original sequence length of 6000 is reduced to a short sequence of 1000.
+Training and inference speeds increase by factors of 15.4 and 7.7, respectively.